nickmask/sprint-3/docs/user-needs.md

   We will put an emphisis on the quality of the products and installation knowing that these people value their houses We will provide ample information in a transparent format for the customers to read and understand We will be full service

+Branding

+Brand Name
+  Company uses easily recognised from the brand name Use a name that implies what the website caters for ie including solar.

+Mission
+  High quality service and installation
+  Simplifing solar
+  Easy to use website and calculators
+  Help people reduce their enviromental impact and save money